How will our NewCoh community be realised?

 Will there be any restrictions on the future sale of my residence?

-You will be able to sell your home to anyone who feels they are happy to live with us.
+As you will have a separate title to your home, you will be able to sell your home to anyone who feels they are happy to live with us and understands our policies and guidelines.
 Those of us who live here will help you to introduce any prospective buyers so they understand the benefits of collaborative living and the guidelines we have developed for harmonious and supportive living in NewCoh.

 Will there be ongoing rates, fees, etc?